SHL Inductive-Logical Reasoning Test

-Have you been invited to complete an inductive reasoning test as part of your job application process?
-Inductive reasoning tests are like abstract reasoning or diagrammatic tests.
-These tests measure your problem-solving ability using non-numerical and non-verbal questions.
-You will be required to recognize patterns and consistencies among a series of objects in order to predict a trend.
+Are you preparing for an inductive reasoning test as part of your job application process?
+Inductive reasoning tests, also known as abstract reasoning or diagrammatic tests, assess your problem-solving skills through non-numerical and non-verbal questions.
+These tests require you to identify patterns and consistencies among a series of objects to predict trends, showcasing your problem-solving and decision-making abilities.

 Rapid SHL Masterclass